-We will add a figure reporting a simplified scheme of biogeochemical models (Figure 1), and we will add a sentence at old line 67:
+We have added a figure reporting a simplified scheme of biogeochemical models (Figure 1) and a sentence at old line 67:

 Figure 1 shows a schematic representation of the cycling of several chemical elements (e.g. nutrients) between living and non-living compartments, as well as some additional features typically included in biogeochemical models, which are presented below.